Muna-Elmetwally/what-happens-when/README.rst

   boxes and windows.
 This backend exposes a generic interface that is not platform-specific.
   Underneath it uses operating system user interface methods.
-* **JavaScript engine:** The JavaScript engine is used to parse and execute JavaScript code.
+* **JavaScript engine:**  execute JavaScript code to add interactivity and dynamic behavior to web pages.

 * **Data storage:** The data storage is a persistence layer.
 The browser may need to save all sorts of data locally, such as cookies.
 Browsers also support storage mechanisms such as localStorage, IndexedDB, WebSQL and